eyereasoner/eye/SAGE.md

 Euler lost both eyes    Hawking-Hertog triptych
 ```

-:bulb: __SAGE originates from__ [Drawing Conclusions from Linked Data on the Web: The EYE Reasoner by Ruben Verborgh and Jos De Roo](https://josd.github.io/Papers/EYE.pdf)
+:information_source: __SAGE originates from__ [Drawing Conclusions from Linked Data on the Web: The EYE Reasoner by Ruben Verborgh and Jos De Roo](https://josd.github.io/Papers/EYE.pdf)

 > In the future, reasoners could have a large impact on software.
 A few decades ago, software took over many jobs from hardware: calculations that used to be hardwired became soft-wired as lines of code.
 Although some highly optimized calculations still happen in hardware, most are now performed with special-purpose software on generic-purpose hardware.
 Similarly, reasoners will start rewiring software for specific situations.
 EYE already does this when performing rule-based Web service composition.
 In the end, this opens the door to automatically customized software processes.
 What software once did for hardware, reasoning might one day do for software.